One really simple way to save money and create your champagne lifestyle is to look at your spending habits and make some quality changes.

 Nearly every savings blog or site you see always puts coffee at the top of the list.
-Certainly your daily (or three) cafe coffee can leave a huge dent in your wallet, but life is way to short for bad coffee. in keeping with the champagne lifestyle, I am not going to suggest you drink instant 🙂 Look for alternatives.
+Certainly, your daily (or three) cafe coffee can leave a huge dent in your wallet, but life is way too short for bad coffee. in keeping with the champagne lifestyle, I am not going to suggest you drink instant 🙂 Look for alternatives.

 Have a coffee machine installed at work.
-If you work in a large-ish office, there are many businesses that will supply a coffee machine free to your workplace at the business just pays for the coffee used.
+If you work in a large-ish office, there are many businesses that will supply a coffee machine free to your workplace, the business just pays for the coffee used.
 The price per cup is usually less than $1.00.

 If a “proper” coffee machine is deemed too much hard work, what about a pod machine?
 You can buy any number of coffee flavours as well as hot chocolate.
 Again the cost per cup is far less than cafe coffee.

 Don’t have the capacity for a machine at all?
 Have a look at single cup options like the good old French Press

 Once you have your coffee making apparatus, ask your favourite coffee if they sell beans to take home.

 Look for cheaper options for fitness.
 Many local councils run free fitness classes.
 Check out the MeetUp site.
 Search for Sports and Fitness groups near you.
 Who knows you might even find some new friends and get fit at the same time.